design-tokens/community-group/technical-reports/format/composite-types.md

 </aside>

 <div class="issue" data-number="101" title="Gradient type feedback">
   Is the current specification for gradients fit for purpose?
-Does it need to also specify the type of gradient (.e.g linear, radial, concial, etc.)?
+Does it need to also specify the type of gradient (.e.g linear, radial, conical, etc.)?
 </div>

 ## Typography